nsully21/L4D2_Torment/README.md

 BUGS:

 if gear doesn't appear at spawn you can get them by typing in console "give pumpshotgun", "give smg" or "give smg_silenced"

+ps idk if this works with other addons so if anything weird is happening, delete your other addons